Sexi Dance

-"Sexi Dance" is a song released from Paulina Rubio's fifth album, Paulina.
-It was written by Estéfano and produced by Marcello Azevedo.
-It entered Billboard Latin Pop Songs and peaked at #18.
+Music critics picked the track as an instant standout from the album, praising its catchy melody and potential for a hit single.
+The song peaked at number 18 on the Billboard US Latin Pop Songs, while on the Hot Latin Songs peaked at number 34.

 An English version of the song titled "Fire (Sexy Dance)" was released in 2002 as part of her crossover album Border Girl.
 It was a promotional single in USA and Universal Records released a vinyl with the original version.

 Video

 The song doesn't have an official music video, but Paulina performed the song at the Festival de Viña del Mar in 2002 and 2005.